strawmanpoems/strawman/poems/021_they_might_be_jesus.md

-the hubris oozes waves of red and blue jelly and engulfs all those who dare gaze too long their shame is hidden deep deep beneath degrees and titles and and hair products
-and busy, so busy! so important more important than our father who ohmed madne padne ohm
+the hubris oozes waves of red and blue jelly and engulfs all those who dare gaze too long their shame is hidden deep deep beneath degrees and titles and and hair products and plastic money and busy, so busy! so important more important than our father who ohmed madne padne ohm